1.1 Create Xomega solution

 Xomega solution configuration

-You should see a Xomega Solution Configuration screen, which allows you to pick and configure client-side and server-side technologies and projects that you want to use in your solution.
+You should see a Xomega Solution Configuration screen, which allows you to select an authentication option, as well as to pick and configure client-side and server-side technologies and projects that you want to use in your solution.
 Any other projects that are required for your selection will be automatically included in the solution as well.

 You'll notice that all required projects with common logic and services will be automatically selected.
 The WebAssembly project will also require a REST API to access the business services.